The Infinity Mirror Test for Graph Models: Experiments

 \subsection{Tracking Degeneracy: Clustering and Geodesics}

-A graph's topology is entirely determined by how nodes are spatially positioned in relation to each other.
-How nodes \emph{cluster} together can have a dramatic impact on how the network is interpreted in a given domain.
-Similarly, the (unweighted) shortest path lengths, also known as \emph{geodesics}, play an influential role in scenarios both abstract and real-world.
-In this section, we analyze how graphs' average clustering and average shortest path lengths change as the Infinity Mirror test is applied.
+Yet another way to track the topological changes in graphs throughout Infinity Mirror generations is tracking changes in clustering and shortest path lengths.
+The average path length (APL) and average clustering coefficient (CC) measures capture important topological information about a graph and provide a meaningful summarization of a graph's shape and structure.

-Average clustering measures the amount of triadic closure in a graph.
-Real-world social networks often contain a lot more triangles, and therefore have higher average clustering compared to an Erd\H{o}s-R\'{e}nyi graph having the same number of nodes and edges~\citep{klimek2013triadic}.
+Average clustering measures the amount of triadic closure in a graph, roughly the fraction of closed triangles.
+Real-world social networks often contain a lot more triangles, and therefore have higher average clustering compared to ER graphs~\citep{klimek2013triadic}.

-Similarly, distances between nodes, as measured by the lengths of shortest paths, are indicative of how far apart or close together the nodes in a graph are, with meaningful implications in many applications.
+Similarly, distances between nodes, as measured by the lengths of shortest paths, indicate how far apart or close together the nodes in a graph are, with meaningful implications in many applications.
 Graphs mined from real-world data, such as social and biological networks, often exhibit a low average shortest path length, known as the \emph{small world} property~\citep{watts1998collective}.
 Synthetic graphs (\eg, trees, cycles), on the other hand, can have much longer geodesics.
 If a graph model hopes to capture the global nature of interactions in a network, then the average path length is an important property to preserve.
 Tab.~\ref{tab:dataset} has the average clustering, average shortest path lengths used in the paper.

-In Fig.~\ref{fig:aplcc}, we have plotted the average clustering (CC) against the average path length (APL) of twelve generative models on five datasets as they experience 10 iterations of the Infinity Mirror test.
-Points plotted are aggregated means across the 50 independent chains of the Infinity Mirror, with the initial graph $G_0$ for each dataset colored green and subsequent iterations $G_1$ through $G_{10}$ colored in a gradient from dark blue to red.
-Datasets are distinguished by different shaped markers.
-Notably, we can see that HRG displays a gradual progression from smaller CCs to larger ones while staying within a relatively stable window of APL values across datasets.
-Kronecker displays a similarly gradual progression, whereby the APL values consistently and monotonically decrease as the clustering coefficients creep higher over the iterations.
-This further validates our previous observation that Kronecker tends to create highly dense graphs as the model is iteratively fit.
+In Fig.~\ref{fig:aplcc}, we have plotted the average clustering (CC) against the average path length (APL) of eleven generative models on five datasets as they experience 50 iterations of the Infinity Mirror test.
+After the 10th iteration, the results tend to stabilize (or completely degenerate), so we only plot the first 10 in most illustrated results.
+Points plotted are aggregated means across the 50 independent chains of the Infinity Mirror, with the initial graph $G_0$ for each dataset colored green and subsequent iterations $G_1$ through $G_{10}$ colored in a gradient from yellow to red.
+Different shaped markers distinguish datasets.